- Alumni & Donors

 - The Cities and Digital Technology Chair: CISCO, La Poste (fr), RTE and Caisse des Dépôts et Consignations.

-- The Women in Business Chair: CHANEL Foundation and Goldman Sachs.
+- The Women in Business Chair: Axa, CHANEL Foundation, Goldman Sachs and PepsiCo Foundation.

-- And also OMER, the emerging countries observatory at CERI (Centre for International Studies): Air Liquide, Cofely Ineo, Safran, Total.
+- And also OMER, the emerging countries observatory at CERI (Centre for International Studies): Air Liquide, Engie Ineo, Orange, Total.

 “Research at Sciences Po is first and foremost international research, both thanks to the composition of our faculty and, perhaps more significantly, because it concerns all the countries of the world and has long been comparative.
 Research feeds into all our teaching programmes and underpins the core courses at the Undergraduate College and most of the graduate schools.”